 Toronto weather is warmer than some northern American cities (Minneapolis, Milwaukee).
 It’s closest to Cleveland or Detroit (hardly an endorsement, but still better than the perception of it being perpetually arctic).
 The roof ensures games are played year-round, but it can get muggy inside if it’s shut on a warm rainy day.
 Note: weekend games are all day games so don’t forget the sunscreen.

 Having been to a lot of Blue Jay games in this facility, I can attest to the schizophrenia of the vibe.
-If you’re at an early season game against, say, the Mariners with a closed roof and a sparse crowd, it’s borderline depressing.
+If you’re at an early season game against, say, the Royals with a closed roof and a sparse crowd, it’s borderline depressing.
 If the Jays are non-contenders, the crowd lives up to the quiet, polite Canadian stereotype.
 But get a meaningful game, and it can be as bonkers as any stadium in baseball.
 So how you judge the atmosphere depends largely on when you went, arguably more so than any other park in baseball.

 At the risk of armchair psychology, I attribute this variability in crowd mood to the Canadian psyche.
 Canadians pride themselves in being more polite and more civil than their American counterparts.
 Thus, when a game really doesn’t matter, fans will resort to their default stoicism.
 But just beneath that façade of civility lies a fiercely patriotic person who wants nothing more than for their tribe to stick it to the tribe from the South.
-And under the right circumstance, that can turn rabid (like in Game 5 of the 2015 ALDS when the stadium was on the precipice of a riot).
+And under the right circumstance, that can turn rabid.
+(For instance, Game 5 of the 2015 ALDS when the stadium was on the precipice of a riot).
 So for all those who feel like the vibe at Rogers Centre was a little dull, you’re probably right based on the game you saw.
 But it can be awesome.

 It also depends if the roof is open or shut.
 When shut, the place (searching for the right word…) sucks.
 But when open, and you can see some of the skyline and feel a little of that elusive summer warmth, it holds up.
 Of all the retractable roof stadiums, this one undergoes the biggest personality change whether the lid is open or closed.